 From a reliability standpoint, there are a few things to consider with a single-tenant approach:

 - If a cluster breaks, it only affects that workload.
 You can mitigate the risk of multiple things failing at the same time.

 - You’ll likely have fewer users tinkering with things and making changes, and that controlled access naturally lowers the risk of something breaking in the first place.

 The exact opposite is true for the multi-tenant cluster.
 There’s a single point of failure, so if one thing breaks the whole cluster and all of the workloads will be down.
 Also, with more users working on the cluster, there’s a greater opportunity for things to go awry.

-It’s also important for you to realise before committing to a multi-tenant cluster is that it can only get so big before it breaks.
+It’s also important for you to realize before committing to a multi-tenant cluster is that it can only get so big before it breaks.
 Kubernetes has defined upper limits of a cluster at around 5000 nodes, 150,000 Pods and 300,000 containers.
-But that doesn’t mean you can even get to that size without issues - you could start seeing issues with clusters that have upwards of just 500 nodes.
+But that doesn’t mean you can even get to that size without issues – you could start seeing issues with clusters that have upwards of just 500 nodes.
 You’ll want to keep a close eye on the growth of your cluster, in particular the strain on the Kubernetes control plane, to keep it running efficiently.